-This is the risk related to political aspects such as changes in laws or regulations which reduces the ProjectCo's revenue or increases its costs, or new policies reduce the importance attached to SWM services and government support.
+This is the risk related to political aspects such as changes in laws or regulations which reduces the ProjectCo's revenue or increase its costs, or new policies reduce the importance attached to SWM services and government support.

-Opposition from Green waste, CBOs and casual labor
+Opposition from CBOs and casual labors

-CBOs are local communities of minimum 10 members, each, which have come together providing SWM services in the city.
-Engagement of a new private player (ProjectCo) to upgrade the existing processes for collection, transportation, processing and disposal might generate opposition from Green Waste, CBOs and casual labor as they may worry that their livelihood will get affected.
+CBOs are local communities consisting of a few members, each (2-3 per CBO in case of Mtwara), providing SWM services in the city.
+Engagement of a new private player (ProjectCo) to upgrade the existing processes for collection, transportation, processing and disposal might generate opposition from CBOs and casual labor as they may worry that their livelihood will get affected.